Rose McGowan ‘So Mad’ At Anthony Bourdain, Tearfully Says ‘Asia Needed You’

 “We are clearly at a long overdue moment in history where everyone, good-hearted or not, will HAVE to look at themselves, the part they played in the past, the things they’ve seen, ignored, accepted as normal, or simply missed — and consider what side of history they want to be on in the future,” Bourdain continued in the essay.

-CNN confirmed that Bourdain was found dead of apparent suicide in a French hotel room on June 8 by his friend and fellow chef, Eric Ripert.
+CNN confirmed that Bourdain was found dead of an apparent suicide in a French hotel room on June 8 by his friend and fellow chef, Eric Ripert.